-The new computing curriculum comes into effect in September 2014.
+The updated computing curriculum came into effect in September 2014.

-Click the link below to read the new computing curriculum
+Click the link below to read the computing curriculum

 What does it mean?